NextCenturyCorporation/dig/README.md

         sort: {
             // see the Sorting section
         },
+        offerFields: {
+            // See the Offer View Fields section
+        },
-        listfields: {
+        threadFields: {
-            // See the Listing View Fields section
+            // See the Thread View Fields section
         },
         detailFields: {
             // See the Details View Fields section